slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - good investors don’t sell investment advice not talk about their returns.
 -->

 > *"I succeeded because I have a long attention span. (...)
-Waiting helps you as an investor, and a lot of people just can’t stand to wait."
+"Waiting helps you as an investor, and a lot of people just can’t stand to wait."
 -- Charlie Munger*

 The secret of healthy finances is not to make more money but to keep some.